Bedrock-OSS/regolith/docs/_pages/docs/documentation/config.md

       }
     },

-    // Filter definitions contains a full list of installed filters, known to Regolith "filterDefinitions": {
+    // Filter definitions contains a full list of installed filters, known to Regolith.
+    // You may install more filters using 'regolith install <identifier>' "filterDefinitions": {
       "name_ninja": {
         "version": "1.0"
+      },
+      "bump_manifest": {
+        "version": "1.0"
       }
     },

+    // The path to your regolith data folder, which contains configuration files for your filter.
     "dataPath": "./packs/data"
   }
 }